PinMeTo/documentation/README.md

 If you do not have an account to login with, you can access the page anonymously using this link (https://api.pinmeto.com/documentation/v4/).

-### Ratings
+### Ratings with Reviews

-Ratings metrics (reviews without text) can be queried through the Insights API v3 interface in [Account Settings](https://places.pinmeto.com/account-settings/) under API > Documentation.
+Ratings with Reviews (comments and answers) can be queried through the Insights API v3 interface in [Account Settings](https://places.pinmeto.com/account-settings/) under API > Documentation.

 If you do not have an account to login with, you can access the page anonymously using this link (https://api.pinmeto.com/documentation/v3/).